pran-av/quartz/content/Vibhuti/Experiences/Making my Postgres 'DB operation' APIs faster.md

 ## Security and Performance Warnings

 Now coming to the part where I think we will find our root causes.
-There are 40 Warnings in the performance advisor, at first glance it looks like we can optimise are existing SQL queries.
+There are 40 Warnings in the performance advisor, at first glance it looks like we can optimise our existing SQL queries.

+For each warnings I'll attempt running `EXPLAIN ANALYZE` before and after to see where we went wrong, on how big the problem was.

+`EXPLAIN (ANALYZE, VERBOSE, BUFFERS)`
+1. `ANALYZE` - realtime execution of query
+2. `VERBOSE` - adds details like column names at each step
+3. `BUFFERS` - shows cache hits and misses
+4. only `EXPLAIN` - gives planned estimates without execution

 ### Running `Explain Analyze`

+>[!warning] Note before execution
+>`EXPLAIN ANALYSE` is not a test run, it actually executes the SQL operations as commanded, hence ensure to use measures so that data is not lost.
+Avoid execution of write queries on production. `EXPLAIN` on the other hand is *safe* from operations executing.

+To avoid data loss, wrapping all queries in `BEGIN` and `ROLLBACK` transactions.

+**Wrapping the auth.uid() function**:

+Warning says,
+"Table `public.widgets` has a row level security policy `widgets_select_own` that re-evaluates current_setting() or auth.uid() for each row.
+This produces suboptimal query performance at scale.

+Resolve the issue by replacing `auth.<function>()` with `(select auth.uid())`."

+**Removing unnecessary joints in the RLS queries**:

+**Avoid exposing the Projects to public**

+**Use merged SELECT query for campaigns, case studies, client services, and widgets**:

+avoiding the use of `AND current_setting('app.project_url', true)` for time being, not sure if the client is configured to store project_url.